Juror of Assize

 • Magistrate

-Persons close to the accused or his or her lawyer or one of the magistrates of the criminal court (husband, partner of Civil partnerships, common-law partner, parents, children, etc.) may not be tried in the case either.
+• Persons close to the accused, his lawyer or one of the magistrates present at the criminal court (husband, Civil partnerships' partner, common-law partner, parents, children, etc.)

-The same applies to persons who participated in the legal proceedings (complainant, interpreter, witness, etc.).
+• Persons who participated in the judicial proceedings (victim, interpreter, witness, etc.).

-The jurors who will actually sit during a sitting trial are selected from a large number of people drawn at random from the electoral rolls.
-This selection is made in several steps.
+Jurors who will sit effectively during a trial of assizes are selected from a large number of people drawn at random on the electoral lists.
+This selection is made in 4 steps.

 1st draw by the mayor on the electoral lists